 By receiving the cross of ash, we acknowledge our human frailty and our dependence upon God’s healing grace.
 The 40 days of Lent are a time for growth, for drawing closer to Jesus on our Christian pilgrimage; for reflecting on what really matters in our lives, and for turning back to God in repentance.
 This prayerful time of fasting and repentance enables us to grow more fully into the people God made and calls us to be, transforming us into the likeness of Jesus Christ, whose death and resurrection we will celebrate in Holy Week and at Easter.

 Search Results Featured snippet from the web Ash Wednesday is a Christian holy day of prayer and fasting.
 It is preceded by Shrove Tuesday and falls on the first day of Lent, the six weeks of penitence before Easter.
 Ash Wednesday is traditionally observed by Western Christians.

 On Ash Wednesday we are not permitted to eat meat

 When Is Ash Wednesday 2021

-According to the calculation Ash wednesday Occurs 40 Days to easter And the Ash Wednesday of 2021 will happen to be On Wednesday, 17 February 2021
+According to the calculation, Ash Wednesday Occurs 40 Days before easter And the Ash Wednesday of 2021 will happen to be On Wednesday, 17 February 2021

 Ash Wednesday 2022 Quotes